johannkm/chrome-ext-notes/INSTRUCTIONS.md

     });
 }
 ```
-Now we need to edit `manifest.json` to get permission to access storage.
+Now we need to edit `manifest.json` to get permission to access Chrome's storage.
+Add the `permissions` block to the manifest.
+Be sure to add a comma after the `browser_action` block.
 ```json
 {
     "manifest_version": 2,